sisl/PyroRL/paper/paper.md

 # Features

-Firstly, users have a lot of control over the configuration of their environments.
-Specifically: users can set the dimensions of the grid world, the locations of populated areas and paths, and even manually place where the fire is at initially.
-Of course, if users just want to get a feel for the package, they can also select from our library of example environments -- which range in size -- or even have the program dynamically generate environments for them.
-We also offer examples of how to use popular RL libraries with our environment, such as Stable Baselines 3 (cite).
+Users are given control over the configuration of their environments, including: the dimensions of the grid world, the locations of populated areas and paths, and initial fire placement.
+Users can also select from our library of example environments or have the program dynamically generate environments.
+We also offer examples of how to use popular RL libraries with our environment, such as Stable-Baselines3 [@JMLR:v22:20-1364].

-In addition, users can view visualizations of the environment by calling the `render` function of the Gymnasium environment object.
-At the end of a executing a set of actions on the environment, the user can also call `generate_gif`, which stitches together all of the images rendered by the user into a single GIF to view.
+In addition, users can generate visualizations of the environment by calling the `render` function of the Gymnasium environment object.
+After executing a set of actions on the environment, the user can call `generate_gif`, which stitches together all of the images rendered by the user into a single GIF.

 # References